 Zones of Regulation Activities at home and at school

-Now that you know the simple materials you need, go ahead and make these fun and easy tools to help your kiddos learn emotional regulation and self-control to help them succeed in their daily lives so they can feel good and remain cool.
+Now that you know the simple materials you need, go ahead and make these fun and easy Zones of Regulation tools to help your kiddos learn emotional regulation and self-control to help them succeed in their daily lives so they can feel good and remain cool.
 Kiddos will enjoy the interactive components and you’ll see learning and regulation evolve!
 They can be used at home or in the school environment.
 Some of these can even go on-the-go when out and about in the community!

 This post was written by The OT Toolbox contributor, Regina Allen.
 Read about Regina in her Contributor Author Spotlight.